codingandcommunity/Learn-With-Coding-And-Community/README.md

 # Learn-With-Coding-And-Community
 This is a web-based application that is to be directly deployed onto the official Coding&amp;&amp;Community club website: https://codingandcommunity.org/.

+**README template below will be filled out as this application is developed.**
 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.